Do All Beneficiaries Get a Copy of the Trust?

 In the case of a revocable living trust, which is commonly used for estate planning purposes, beneficiaries become vested beneficiaries only upon the grantor’s death.
 This way, the grantor can amend or revoke the trust at any time before their death.

-For a revocable living trust, the beneficiaries are all contingent upon the death of the grantor and lack the right to see the trust until the grantor passes.
+For a revocable living trust, the trust beneficiaries are all contingent upon the death of the grantor and lack the right to see the trust until the grantor passes.
 Once that occurs, the successor trustee takes control of the trust and its property listed in the document.
-The successor trustee must then provide a copy of the terms to all direct beneficiaries.
+The successor trustee must then provide a copy of the trust terms to all direct beneficiaries.

 Ready to Get Started?